 Nor do I recommend work, because most jobs are crap.

 Working in other countries has been pretty much like working in my own country, in some basic ways.
 The unique foreign nature of the setting makes the tedium and frustration more bearable; but the nature of work and authority bear a stamp that is somewhat consistent.
 This is especially true inegadkitchens.
 And let's face it; if you want to work illegally in another country, restaurants are the places to start looking.

-The difficulties are that most people won't hire you if you're not legal, and that employers can let you go easily.
-You're the first to go, if it comes to that; if you can get there in the first place.
+The difficulties are that most people won't hire you if you're not legal, and that you're the first to go, if it comes to that; and if you can get there in the first place.